 The Education (Information About Individual Pupils) (England) (Amendment) Regulations 2024 do not apply to independent schools (unless academies) therefore we are not legally required to share attendance data.

-Our school has not been asked to share daily attendance data with the Department of Education and does not have access to the Monitor your school attendance tools.
+Currently our school has not been asked to share daily attendance data with the Department of Education and do not have access to the Monitor your school attendance tools.